British Airways Plc, BA

 The following information is correct as at the date shown at the top of this page:

-There is a permanent embargo for all personal travel on all flights between LCY and JFK indefinitely.
-This is a business class service only, starting 29SEP09.
+There is a permanent embargo for all personal travel on all flights between LCY and JFK.
+This is a business class service only.
 (This embargo also applies to duty travel.)

 Flights excluded